xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 **Post Quantum (PQ) MLS Session:** An MLS session that uses a PQ-KEM construction, such as described by FIPS 203 from NIST.

+# Modes of Operation

+Security needs vary by organizations and use-case specific risk tolerance or constraints.
+While this combiner protocol targets combining a PQ session and a traditional session the degree of PQ security may be tuned depending on the use-case: PQ confidentiality only or PQ confidentiality and authenticity.
+Note, PQ authenticity alone does not make sense for MLS group key agreement and no PQ security results in the use of this protocol as a generic combiner protocol for two MLS sessions with the same group members - both are out of scope for this document.
+The modes of operation are specified by the [**TODO**]`mode` flag in the HPQMLS extension.

+[**TODO**: Extension flag or code for this?
+Or leave it to be interpreted by the ciphersuites?]

+## PQ Confidentiality Only

+The default mode of operation for the PQ session is in PQ Confidentiality Only mode.
+Since a cryptographically relevant quantum computer (CRQC) has not been publicly revealed, the harvest-now-decrypt-later attack suffices as the threat model for the HPQMLS combiner.
+Under this lense, PQ confidentiality with traditional authenticity are appropriate minimum security goals.
+Therefore, it follows that the PQ session can be defined as using PQ KEM and classical signatures.

+## PQ Confidentiality + Authenticity

+The secondary mode of operation for the PQ session is the PQ Confidentiality and Authenticity mode.
+If a CRQC exists, the default mode would be insufficient to guarantee confidentiality and authenticity of the group key.
+Therefore, in this mode the PQ session would use PQ signatures as well as PQ KEM ciphersuites.

 # The Combiner Protocol Execution